jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 ## Reverb effect

-Reverb can be applied to one local mono audio channel or to both channels in stereo mode.
+Adds reverb to your local mono audio channel, or to both channels in stereo mode.
 The mono channel selection and the reverberation level can be modified.
 For example, if a microphone signal is fed in to the right audio channel of the sound card and a reverb effect needs to be applied, set the channel selector to the right and move the fader upwards until the desired reverb level is reached.